pauljt/BleBrowser/notes.md

 2. Add forward / back buttons.
 3. Get HTTPS up on website.
 4. Read characteristics
+5. clear state after navigation
+6. native logging window
+7. should readValue return the value or should we just rely on notifications

 ## Limitations

 1. Device associations with web addresses do not persist on navigation, including page refresh.
 2. Not clear how attempting to select / use multiple devices is going to work.
 3. Handling of devices with the same UUIDs (internal / external) is non-existent.
+4. events not propagated